 Andrea Reimer, Adjunct Professor of Practice at UBC’s School of Public Policy and Global Affairs (SPPGA), has resumed hosting an Ask Me Anything (AMA) on Twitter, inviting UBC students, faculty, staff, alumni, and members of the public to engage in questions about power and practice, and the practical challenges of policy-making.

-Join the conversation by following @andreareimer with the hashtag #AMASPPGA from 12:00 pm – 1:00 pm PST on Tuesdays from November 3, 2020 to April 27, 2021.
+Join the conversation by following @andreareimer on Twitter with the hashtag #AMASPPGA from 12:00 pm – 1:00 pm PST on Wednesdays in Term 2, until April 27, 2021.
 Andrea is inviting former and current policymakers, journalists, artists, and UBC students and faculty members as guests to join her in the discussion.
 Return to this page for details on her upcoming guests!